fcipaq/picohero_pplib/README.md

 Blits a buffer to another buffer at the position *kx*, *ky*, zooms it in horizontal direction with the factor of *zoom_x* in vertical direction with the factor of *zoom_y*.  *flip_x* and *flip_y* state if the buffer shall be flipped (0 = no flipping, 1 = flipping).
 Alpha states the transparent color (BLIT_NO_ALPHA for no transparency)

+### colors

+Colors may be converted, composed or channels may be extracted using the following functions:

+`color16_t rgb_col_888_565(uint8_t r, uint8_t g, uint8_t b)`

+Returns the color in 16 bit machine readable format when given r g and b values in 24 bits.
+(R-G-B 8-8-8) Ranges - r: 0..255, g: 0..255 and b: 0..255

+`color8_t rgb_col_888_332(uint8_t r, uint8_t g, uint8_t b)`

+Returns the color in 8 bit in machine readable format when given r g and b values in 24 bits.
+(R-G-B 8-8-8) Ranges - r: 0..255, g: 0..255 and b: 0..255

+`color16_t rgb_col_565_565(uint8_t r, uint8_t g, uint8_t b)`

+Returns the color in 16 bit machine readable format when given r g and b values in 16 bits.
+R-G-B 5-6-5 Ranges - r: 0..31, g: 0..63 and b: 0..31

+`color8_t  rgb_col_332_332(uint8_t r, uint8_t g, uint8_t b)`

+Returns the color in 8 bit machine readable format when given r g and b values in 8 bits.
+(R-G-B 3-3-2) Ranges - r: 0..7, g: 0..7 and b: 0..3

+`uint8_t rgb_col_565_red(color16_t col)`

+Returns the red component of a RGB565 color as a value ranging from 0..31

+`uint8_t rgb_col_565_green(color16_t col)`

+Returns the green component of a RGB565 color as a value ranging from 0..63

+`uint8_t rgb_col_565_blue(color16_t col)`

+Returns the blue component of a RGB565 color as a value ranging from 0..31

+### fonts

-### tile map
+### tile maps

 Tiles maps are used to build environments out of tiles (in order to save storage).
 Tile maps consist of two components: a tile map that states which tile has to be placed where.
 And the tile data containing the actual image information.
 If a tile is repeated multiple times, then memory has been saved.

 Tile map objects (tile_map_t) contain an 8 bit array and that means there is a maximum number of 256 different tiles per map allowed.
 Every byte of the map array holds an number that represents a certain tile.
-A tile data object is very similar to a graphics buffer but also contains the number of tiles which allows to store the data of multiple tiles in a single tile_data_t object.
+A tile data object (tile_data_t) is very similar to a graphics buffer but also contains the number of tiles stored which allows multiple tiles to be contained in a single object.
 The tiles themselves may be of 8 or 16 bit color depth.
-A constraints introduced by the way the lookup is done by the interpolator is that the width and the height of a tile must be a power of 2 as does the width and the height of the map.
+A constraint introduced by the way the interpolator handles the lookup is that the width and the height of a tile must be a power of 2 as does the width and the height of the map.
 For example a map may be 128 by 64 tiles.
 And each of the tiles may be of the size 64 by 32 pixels.
+All tiles of a tile data object are of the same size.

 ```